kalekdev/uni/semester-1/lineare-algebra/notes.typ

   dot(y)(t) + a() y(t) =
 $

+=== Markov Matrices
+TODO:
+Method for finding steady state of probability based change using eigenvectors and special form of matrix with columns adding to 1 (all possibilities covered) and elements >0 (no negative probabilities).
+Name city movement example / maybe find some physics related one.

 === Fourier-Transform
 Shift matrix multiplying vector can be used to create shifted circulation matrix - it shifts columns, which can then be transposed.
 $